 The App

 The Fi GPS collar uses an application where you can see the real-time location of your dog from the Fi base.
 This base is the basepoint of the tracking and is usually set in your house.
-It is helpful, especially for lost dog scenarios since you can be notified when your dog has escaped and can pinpoint its location.

 The activity tracker on the app tracks and shows a report of your dog’s daily activities including the number of steps it has made.
 What’s cooler is that you can set and customize your dog’s daily goal to make it healthy.
-With the activity tracker, you can also compete with other Fi users and see your dog’s rank among others.
-Connecting with other Fi users near you is also possible with the app.

 Subscription

-2023 Update: As of now, you cannot buy the Fi dog tracker without a subscription.
+You cannot buy the Fi dog tracker without a subscription.
 In fact, you actually pay for the subscription and the collar comes with it.
 This subscription is for your GPS plan since the tracking collar uses GPS/LTE technology to track the dogs.
 Subscribing means you can also check the daily, weekly, and monthly history of activities of your dog.

 You can also track your dog remotely, anytime, and anywhere with monitoring alerts.
 The subscription options they offer are for a year, two years, and three years.
 These can be paid end of the subscription period or weekly.
 You can save money if you choose the 2-year plan.
 If you have the budget, you can go for these two to have a long GPS plan for your collar.

-The subscription price for Fi Series 3 collar (updated in May 2023)
+The subscription price for Fi Series 3 collar

 - Prepay for 6 Months: $102